edr-devops/superapp/README.md

 ## Challenge 4
 Inside your loal copy of superapp there is a docker-compose file.
-  * Review to ensure there are no issues within the docker-compose.yaml file
   * Update the build to also install curl
-  * Fix any other issues with the entrypoint script
   * Using `docker-compose`, `build` the superapp container.
+Fix any issues.
   * Using `docker-compose`, Bring the superapp container `up`.
+Ensure container stays up - fixing any issues along the way.
   * Exec into the superapp container and retrieve the value of environment variable `my_super_var`

 ## Challenge 5